PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 19:55:53
+Last updated: 2024-04-02 19:56:27
-Random Quote: Knowledge without justice ought to be called cunning rather than wisdom. - Plato
+Random Quote: Be slow in choosing a friend, slower in changing. - Benjamin Franklin